leonardosrodrigues0/ShowFields/README.md

 Apple's SpriteKit game framework allows the developer to use different kinds of physics fields through [`SKFieldNode`](https://developer.apple.com/documentation/spritekit/skfieldnode/).
 To visualize these fields, [`SKView`](https://developer.apple.com/documentation/spritekit/skview) has a [`showsFields`](https://developer.apple.com/documentation/spritekit/skview/1520443-showsfields) property, but unfortunately it is not customizable and doesn't always work properly.

-This package was created to easily add field visualization to a Swift project, inspired in the code used in the [Field Control Game](https://apps.apple.com/us/app/field-control-game/id1628106038).
+This package was created to easily add field visualization to a Swift project, inspired by the code used in the [Field Control Game](https://youtu.be/TMrKkITYRYA?si=I6REWtvtmHS-DT17).

 ![Example of package usage](example.png "Example of package usage")

 ## Empty Scene Disclaimer

 SpriteKit fields are not simulated/sampled correctly if the scene has no nodes to interact with them.
 This means that **the package will not work properly if there are only fields in the scene**.
-That's also why the example project spawn ball with charges in new touch and does not contain only fields that follow the player's touches.
+That's also why the example project spawns balls with charges in new touch and does not contain only fields that follow the player's touches.

 ## Usage